Angop/ToDoApp/README.md

 Pull from the main github branch then go into the Frontend folder in a command prompt.
 Install npm with the line "npm install".
 You may need to add package.json and package-lock.json first.
-Next run the following lines to install necessary libraries: npm install flask_cors npm install react-bootstrap bootstrap npm install @material-ui/core
+Next run the following lines to install necessary libraries:
+  "npm install flask_cors"
+  "npm install react-bootstrap bootstrap"
+  "npm install @material-ui/core"

 To start up the app:
 Boot up mongo.exe -> use users